gzachariadis/Python.Challenges/README.md

 ##### Objective

-- Write a Function that takes two String Values "X" and "Y" and returns "True" if a string "X" ends with "Y" argument.
+- Write a Function that, given two String Values "X" and "Y", returns "True" if a string "X" ends with "Y" argument.

 ##### Constraints